evomimic/holo-health/README.md

 # holo-health
 _**Person-Centric Healthcare Ecosystems**_ on top of a _holochain_ based infrastructure.

-Code Status: **Pre-alpha**.
+Code Status: **Pre-alpha Design**.
 Not for production use.
 This application has not been audited for any security validation.

 ## Goals
    1. Create _**empowered health marketplaces**_ that enable _HealthCare Providers_ to offer health services (both online and in-person) that can be easily discovered and privately subscribed to by individuals.